doctrine/dbal/UPGRADE.md

 1. `usesSequenceEmulatedIdentityColumns()` and `getIdentitySequenceName()` have been deprecated since the fact of emulation of identity columns and the underlying sequence name are internal platform-specific implementation details.
+2. `getDefaultSchemaName()` has been deprecated since it's not used to implement any of the portable APIs.

 ## Deprecated `SqlitePlatform::getTinyIntTypeDeclarationSQL()` and `::getMediumIntTypeDeclarationSQL()` methods.